Mageshwaran18/Linux/03-user-management/README.md

 ## Introduction to User Management in Linux
 Linux is a multi-user operating system, meaning multiple users can operate on a system simultaneously.
 Proper user management ensures security, controlled access, and system integrity.

-Why multiple users are required ?
+Why the user management is required?
-Consider I have 4 users and If I gave all the users root user cridentials , In later time if the system is corrupted then i can't find who made the mistake.
-This lead to the less accountability of the user.
+Consider I have 4 users and if I gave all the users root user credentials, in later time if the system is corrupted then I can't find who made the mistake.
+This leads to less accountability of the user.

 Key files involved in user management:
 - `/etc/passwd` – Stores user account details.